iamlasse/trade-manager-1/chart/README.md

 This chart creates:
 - A mongo database
-- A deployment to serve the frontend
+- A deployment to serve the dashboard
 - A deployment to run the API
 - An ingress to serve requests, leveraging Okteto Cloud's automatic SSL endpoints for public access.